 “Since 2006, we have had to deal with judicial officers, lawyers and courtrooms constantly.
 They have armies of lawyers whereas we’re on our own.
 We’re drained.
 And that’s precisely what they’re banking on,” he says.

-Killian Cogan is a freelance journalist based between Paris and Istanbul.
+Killian Cogan is a freelance journalist based in Istanbul.